Exposure#

 Fig. 2 Example of exposure indicators considered in CCDR risk screening tool.#

-For the purpose of the CCDR tools risk screening, datasets representing these indicators are collected in form of raster datasets representing the presence or density for each one.
-There are of course alternative options for exposure representation, including vector data representing building-level footprints or infrastructures.
+In our tools, exposure datasets are collected in form of geospatial raster representing presence (1/0) or amount (count, density) for the each category.
+There are of course alternative options for exposure representation, including polygons representing building-level footprints (perimeter, area), or lines representing distribution infrastructures.

 For a selection of global datasets, see Exposure Datasets.